Serious-Corporation/iDev/README.md

 # iDev Repository
-# Develop apps and something together!
+# Develop apps and kexts together!
 This repository for Apple Developers.
 You can view and Download files on this repo.
 There are files for develop programms or programms for your Mac.